January 2026

 The Word Became Flesh Triptych

-Recognized as “Most Eucharistic” at the National Eucharistic Art Exhibition 2024
+Recognized as Most Eucharistic at the National Eucharistic Art Exhibition 2024

 The exhibition formed part of the National Eucharistic Revival, initially curated by the Sacred Art Institute on Enders Island, a serene Catholic retreat.
-It later expanded into a national exhibition at the McGivney Pilgrimage Center, where over one hundred selected works were displayed from May 31 to August 25, 2024, with some featured digitally at the National Eucharistic Congress in Indianapolis.
+It later expanded into a national exhibition at the McGivney Pilgrimage Center, where over one hundred selected works were displayed from May 31 to August 25, 2024, with some also featured digitally at the National Eucharistic Congress in Indianapolis.

 Theological Inspiration